 I couldn’t show you the entire screen, but Destination 3 is Dublin to Chicago (ORD).
 Here are my results:

 You can see here that the middle flight was absolutely free!
 I could go from London to Dublin on a United flight for no cost with the United Excursionist Perk.
-This is an amazing deal that can be used over and over again as long as you follow the rules.
+This amazing deal can be used over and over again as long as you follow the rules.
 And 55,000 miles + $116.08 to visit both London and Dublin is outstanding!
 Just by opening the Chase United Quest Credit Card and getting the 90,000 bonus offer, I can do this!

 The United Excursionist Perk is a great way to save even more on an award travel redemption.
 This works well if you are flying from North America to Europe or Asia and would like to see another city while there.
 Just do a multi-city search and see if your middle flight is free.